SiddhiJani/MHC2AffyPred/README.md

     -------Refer the manual of the tools for the ease of the downloading and installation procedure and keep all the tools and scripts in one folder----------

 # STEP-I: Dataset division
-    • To divide the sequences between the test set and training set add sequence-based descriptors with the activity as the input excel file in DatasetDivision.
+    • To divide the sequences between the test set and training set add sequence-based descriptors with the activity as the input excel file in DatasetDivision software.
     • Set training and test set ratio 70:30 and run.
 It will divide the sequences between the training set and the test set.

 # STEP-II: Generation of peptide structures